-Base salary levels for the Company's executive officers are set generally to be competitive in relation to the salary levels of executive officers in other companies within the pawnshop/short-term advance industry or other companies of comparable size, growth, performance and complexity, taking into consideration the executive officer's position, responsibility and need for special expertise.
+Base salary levels for the Company's executive officers are set generally to be competitive in relation to the salary levels of executive officers in other companies within the specialty consumer finance industry or other companies of comparable size, growth, performance and complexity, taking into consideration the executive officer's position, responsibility and need for special expertise.
 In reviewing salaries in individual cases, the Compensation Committee also takes into account individual experience and performance.